matt-d/Blogging-with-N8N/seo_optimizer_agent.md

 }
 ```

 **Note**: The agent now receives all required fields with standardized naming.
-The `chapter_count` field is included and all metadata is flattened for consistency.
+The `section_count` field is included and all metadata is flattened for consistency.

 ## SEO Optimization Framework